hectorcorrea/solr-for-newbies/tutorial.md

 Be careful, an incorrect setting on the `solrconfig.xml` file can take our core down or cause queries to give unexpected results.
 For example, entering the `qf` value as `title_txt_en, authors_all_txts_en` (notice the comma to separate the fields) will cause Solr to ignore this parameter.

-The [Solr Reference Guide](https://lucene.apache.org/solr/guide/8_4/requesthandlers-and-searchcomponents-in-solrconfig.html) has excellent documentation on what the values for a request handler mean and how we can configure them.
+The [Solr Reference Guide](https://solr.apache.org/guide/solr/latest/configuration-guide/requesthandlers-searchcomponents.html) has excellent documentation on what the values for a request handler mean and how we can configure them.

 ### Search Components

-Request handlers in turn use search components to execute different operations on a search.
-The [Solr Reference Guide](https://lucene.apache.org/solr/guide/8_4/requesthandlers-and-searchcomponents-in-solrconfig.html) defines search components as:
+Request handlers in turn use *search components* to execute different operations on a search.
+Solr comes with several built-in [default search components](https://solr.apache.org/guide/solr/latest/configuration-guide/requesthandlers-searchcomponents.html#default-components) to implement faceting, highlighting, and spell checking to name a few.

-    A search component is a feature of search, such as highlighting or faceting.
-    The search component is defined in solrconfig.xml separate from the request handlers, and then registered with a request handler as needed.

 You can find the definition of the search components in the `solrconfig.xml` by looking at the `searchComponent` elements defined in this file.
 For example, in our `solrconfig.xml` there is a section like this for the highlighting feature that we used before: